xdevguild/piggy-bank-sc/README.md

 To use testnet switch to `--chain="T"` and --proxy="https://testnet-gateway.elrond.com".

 ### Example erdpy interaction commands
-##### These commands should be run one folder up from the cloned 'elrond-simple-sc' folder
+##### These commands should be run one folder up from the cloned 'multiversx-simple-sc' folder or you would need to adjust your --project path

 **Deploy the contract:**